schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: capHeight

 		This is the default capHeight of the master.
 There might be other values that are for specific glyphs.
-See :attr:`layer.metrics <GSLayer.metrics>`
+See :attr:`master.metrics <GSFontMaster.metrics>` and :attr:`layer.metrics <GSLayer.metrics>`

 		:type: float